kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 5. **Community and Ecosystem**: Django has a large community and extensive documentation, which makes finding solutions to problems easier.
 There are also a bunch of dope packages to extend Django, adding functionality and/or simplifying development.

-#### Durable like a Cockroach
+#### Durable like a Cockroach 🪳

 Choosing between these two was my biggest decision and ultimately came down to which would be easier to set up and what worked better with my backend choice.
 After playing with Fauna first, I chose CockroachDB because I was planning on using Django as my backend framework and I was familiar with SQL.
-On the other hand, I am very familiar with JSON and work with it a lot for work so Fauna's JSON-like document model was pretty attractive.
+On the other hand, I am very familiar with JSON and work with it a good amount at my company, so Fauna's JSON-like document model was pretty attractive.
 The issue I found with Fauna though, is that there's not a lot of support out there in terms of resources and community, making using this for a large project a difficult task.
 When trying out CockroachDB, the learning curve, to me, seems to be a bit steeper but they have ***much*** more learning material.
 They also have more organized and richer documentation with a load of resources in what they call "Cockroach University".
 These resources include quick projects, webinars, and free courses that offer certificates upon completion.
 This makes CockroachDB an easy winner for this particular project, but I still plan to build something with Fauna at some point this year.
 Here are the main reasons for CockraochDB summed up

 1. **Strong Consistency**: For a financial application, data consistency is crucial.
 CockroachDB's strong consistency model ensures that all transactions are accurate and reliable, which is paramount in handling financial data where errors or inconsistencies can have serious consequences.